TheUniforms/Uniforms-Amplitude/README.md

 Make sure you've added the `INTERNET` permission.

-### Conflict with ModernHttpClient library on Android.
+### Conflict with ModernHttpClient library on Android

 You may get such error while compiling: `Error: java.lang.IllegalArgumentException: already added : Lokio/AsyncTimeout;`